 The streaming challenge

-These expectations became starkly apparent when one of US’s most profound broadcaster based in the United States began streaming in 4K HDR.
-Faced with so many sets of ABR technologies, the company knew that handling such large amount of content could require huge amounts of storage and a hugely complex setup.
+These expectations became starkly apparent when one of America’s most innovative broadcasters began streaming in 4K HDR.
+Faced with so many sets of ABR technologies, the company knew that handling such a large amount of content could require huge amounts of storage and a hugely complex setup.

 Deploying CMAF with CBCS encryption has proven to massively enhance a video streaming workflow.
 The solution requires only one set of video fragments to be created and stored.
 That means a single ingest format delivers to all devices for playout whether via MPEG-DASH or HLS.